 absolutely fabulous !

 Jardene Photography provides fine art prints from this website shop.
-We travel around Alberta to get Nature photos that are unique and are in demand.
+We travel around Alberta, the heart of the Rocky Mountains, to get Nature photos that are unique and in demand.
 Our team promotes the safe use of the National Parks and is fully licensed.
 Visiting parks like Banff National Park, Elk Island National Park and Kananaskis.
-We also visit the city parks like Fish Creek Provincial Park, Carburn Park and Weaselhead Natural Area.
+We also visit the city parks like Fish Creek Park, Carburn Park and Weaselhead Natural Area.
 Our company, Jardene Photography, has a Business License in the City of Calgary and is fully insured.
 Starting August 1st, 2021 we now donate 15% of our profits to the Alberta Institute for Wildlife Conservation.

 Andy Denton owns Jardene Photography, originally from England.
 He played fast-action sports, including Hockey and Skiing, while attending his Computer degree at University.
 Andy moved to Canada in the ’90s and has spent years in the Canadian Rockies.
-Our company’s main focus is being Nature Photographers.
+Our company’s main focus is Nature Photographers / Photography Nature.

 In his youth, Andy raced mountain bikes and took part in the 24 hours events in Canmore, Silver Star and MOAB.
 He has skied in the Canadian Rockies for the best part of 27 years and he has held Ski instructor and Ski Coach Certifications.
 Consequently started photographing fast-action ski racing in 2012.